ebbalg/AI-climate-overview/README.md

 ├── project_query_page.py           # lets users input their organization’s AI use case for tailored analysis ├── result_dashboard_page.py        # shows outputs from the form filled in in the project_query_page ├── start_page.py                   # landing page
-├── data/                           # AI Energy Score csv files used for carbon or energy calculations, from AI Energy Score and Ember
+├── data/                           # AI Energy Score CSV files used for carbon or energy calculations, from AI Energy Score and Ember
 ├── scripts/
-│   └── energy_calculations.py      # calculates energy usage based on model and compute assumptions
+│   └── energy_calculations.py      # calculates energy usage based on model and location
-│   └── get_carbon_data.py          # Uses Nowtricity to pull and process emissions data per country or model │   └── tavily_research_openai.py   # defines the LangGraph and logic for searching, extracting, and summarizing using Tavily and OpenAI
+│   └── get_carbon_data.py          # Uses Nowtricity to pull and process emissions data per country or model
 ```

 ## Authors: